vgXhc/vgXhc.github.io/_posts/2019-4-19-Chicago_TNC_data.md

 [Streetsblog Chicago has some good analyses of the origin-destination data.](https://chi.streetsblog.org/2019/04/18/the-most-common-chicago-ride-hailing-trip-is-a-1-mile-hop-from-river-north-to-loop/)

 I downloaded the full dataset and started playing around with it.
+Code in progress is on [Github](https://github.com/vgXhc/ChicagoRideShare)

 # Trip length